mouseless/baked/unreleased.md

 - Dynamic routing is now supported and can be used when;
   - navigating through pages
   - fetching data from backend

-## Improvements

-- `Parameters` now accept parameter class attribute for each parameter

 ## Breaking Changes